 The archive and location research that forms the basis for these sound works will be presented during the exhibition Exploded View in the Glass House.

 In 2015, during a working period at the invitation of Zone2Source, KCCM conducted research into the Floriade history of the Amstelpark.
 Archival research and fieldwork have led to the development of various temporary strategies to re-contextualize the Floriade heritage and thus to give visitors a renewed experience of the park (read here about Floriade Trash and Treasures).

 The five radio plays for Floriade whisperings build on this research will be permanently available in the park.
 The radio plays are also the reason for a workshop that KCCM gives during Expeditie Amstelpark aimed at young people up to the age of 23.

-Krijn Christiaansen (1978) and Cathelijne Montens (1978) both graduated from the Design Academy Eindhoven.
-In their design practice, they investigate the way in which public space and landscapes are made, used, experienced, formed and transformed by humans.
-The attention is not only focused on the physical manifestations of the (constructed) environment, but also includes the stories, myths, customs and actions that are enclosed in the space.
+Within their practice KCCM, Krijn Christiaansen (1978) and Cathelijne Montens (1978) question the way in which public space and landscapes are created, used, experienced, shaped and transformed by people.
+Attention is not only focused on the physical appearance of the environment, but also includes the stories, myths, customs and actions that are enclosed in space.